eaprelsky/infodynamics/book/appendix_b_information_transformers.md

 ## Conclusion

-Information transformers represent a crucial but often overlooked aspect of information physics.
+Information transformers represent a crucial but often overlooked aspect of information dynamics.
 The ability to convert information between formats, domains, and complexity levels while preserving essential meaning is fundamental to education, communication, and technology design.

 Understanding these transformation processes mathematically opens possibilities for:
 - More effective educational design